djinn-games/djinn-parser/README.md

 Compiler for [Djinn](https://github.com/djinn-games).

+If you want to follow Djinn's development, you can see our [Trello board](https://trello.com/b/N1yrkE68).

 ## Usage

 This Node module is meant to be consumed by a Djinn VM, such as [djinn-player](https://github.com/djinn-games/djinn-player).